vuejs/test-utils-docs/src/guide/forms.md

 })
 ```

-### Using setValue on the Vue Component
+### Testing complex Input components

-But what if your input is not that simple?
-What if you are using a UI library, like Vuetify?
-You cannot just dig inside it, hoping to find the correct input/button and hope those don't change in the next version.
+What happens if your Input component is not that simple?
+You might be using a UI library, like Vuetify.
+If you rely on digging inside the markup to find the right element, your tests may break if the external library decides to change their internals.

-In such cases you can use set the value directly, using the component instance and, you guessed it, `setValue`.
+In such cases you can use set the value directly, using the component instance and `setValue`.

-Assume we have a form that uses the Vuetify textarea.
+Assume we have a form that uses the Vuetify textarea:

 ```vue
 <template>